Shirhabeel/Shirhabeel/README.md

-- 👋 I'm a Software Enginnering student
+- 👋 I'm a Software Engineering student
-- 👀 I’m interested in Web evelopment & AI
+- 👀 I’m interested in Web development
-- 🌱 Learning: Web Development
+- 🌱 Learning: JavaScript & React
+-

 <!---
 Shirhabeel/Shirhabeel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.